 Elephants have poor eyesight.

-Although it takes almost two years for an elephant to develop in the womb, it is born blind.
+Although it takes almost two years for an elephant to develop in the womb, an elephant calf is born nearly blind.
 Their vision starts to expand throughout the years.
-African elephant research has found that elephant calves rely heavily on their mothers to survive in the early stages of their lives.
+In the early stages, they rely heavily on their mothers for guidance.

 Elephants are colorblind.

 One of the less known elephant eyesight facts is that elephants are colorblind.
 During the day, elephants are dichromic, which means they have two kinds of color sensors in their retina.
 They have one type of cone for red and another for green.
 Elephants can see similarly to colorblind humans.
 They can see the colors blues and yellows but cannot tell the difference between reds and greens.

 Elephants can see in the dark.

 Elephants eat up to 300 pounds of food in a single day.
 That means these animals spend most of their day and night eating.
 Believe it or not but wild elephants get on average two hours of sleep each night.